Use case · vibration

 RMS Change-Point Detection and Kurtosis Change-Point Detection run Page-Hinkley tests that fire when the signal shifts to a new level — the vertical markers on the chart.
 When both fire at roughly the same time, two independent physical signals confirm the same shift.

-The health assessment at the end of the pipeline fuses four evidence sources into a single confidence score:
+The health assessment at the end of the pipeline fuses four signals into one verdict:

 References